Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 SGMA and DWR GSP Regulations require that GSPs include a water budget that quantifies inflows to, outflows from, and changes in storage for the relevant groundwater basin or subbasin.
 For this reason, the water budget presented in the GSP will address the Napa Valley Subbasin.
 However, the County and technical team recognize the potential for land uses adjacent to the Subbasin to affect the Subbasin water budget and have expanded the Napa Valley Integrated Hydrologic Model (MODFLOW-OWHM) domain to include areas adjacent to the Napa Valley Subbasin including the Milliken-Sarco-Tulucay and Carneros Subareas as well as other areas of developed land use that are contiguous with the Subbasin.
 These additional areas include areas served by the City of Napa potable water system west of the Subbasin, the Yountville Veterans Home, and agricultural lands contiguous with the Subbasin boundary.

 In 2017, the City and County of Napa entered into an agreement to study surface water quality within the municipal watersheds of the reservoirs that provide the City with the majority of its drinking water.
-The Study will provide detailed and comprehensive data that can be used by both the City and the County to improve reservoir and land use management to better protect the public’s water supply.
+The Study provides detailed and comprehensive data that can be used by both the City and the County to improve reservoir and land use management to better protect the public’s water supply.

 The Study calls for collecting water quality samples from 20 locations along streams that flow into Milliken and Hennessey reservoirs.
 Samples are collected during storm events throughout the winter months and analyzed for nearly 30 different constituents.
 The voluntary 2017 agreement commits both the City and County to each spend up to $200,000 annually over three years to conduct this Study, for a total cost of $1.2 million.